Medical misinformation policy

 • Claims that the HPV vaccine causes chronic side effects such as paralysis.

-• Claims that an approved COVID-19 vaccine will cause death, infertility, miscarriage, autism, or contraction of other infectious diseases.
+• Claims that an approved vaccine will cause death, infertility, miscarriage, autism, or contraction of other infectious diseases.

 • Claims that achieving herd immunity through natural infection is safer than vaccinating the population.